-The discount rate used to measure the total pension liability was 7.00 percent.
+The discount rate used to measure the total pension (asset) liability was 7.00 percent for the year ended June 30, 2017.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that SolTrans contributions will be made at rates equal to the difference between actuarially determined contribution rates and the employee rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension (asset) liability.